imagej/imagej.github.io/_pages/plugins/xlib.md

 ### Image Calculator

 Many image calculators allowing various arithmetic operations are already implemented in ImageJ, including the "Image Calculator", the "Calculator Plus" as well as the entire list of functions in "math", all of them under "Process".
 So why "yet another image calculator", you might ask.
 The reason is that our image calculator is easily able to perform the possible tasks of all of the above listed plugins and much more.
 The conceptual idea is to provide a list of all the images and image stacks that are currently opened in ImageJ and assign them to symbolic names (i0, i1, i2,...).
 In a text field, the user can then provide his own code he wants to be applied to the images.
+The image calculater is working for both, single 2D images and for 3D image volumes.

+The input images (or 3D image stacks) are named to 'i0', 'i1', 'i2',... in the order they have been loaded to ImageJ.
+Using these variables, any java-operations yielding values (i.e. basic operations or calls to java-functions) can be executed.

+The image calculator has two different operation modes.
+The first mode (see first few examples) just returns just a single value calculted from one or more input images.
+This operation is then assigned to each single pixel or voxel.
+The second mode (see last few examples) accepts multi-line coding using any type of java-syntax.
+It requires an output image (or volume) being defined, calculated, and finally being returned by using the statement like "return new Object[] { mm, out };", the variable 'mm' holding an integer array containing the image (or volume) size in pixels (or voxels) in x, y (and eventually z); the variable 'out' holding the image (volume) data itself.

 {% include thumbnail align="right" src='/media/plugins/xfig6-7-01.jpg' title='left: image i0, 2nd: image i1, 3nd: image i2, right: mean value of the images i0, i1 and i2' %}

 ```python
 (i0 + i1 + i2) / 3
 ```